 This 2019 edition is a redesign of the model that came out in 2015, with the most significant change being the new 2-way display.
 This enables the user to read the output data in two different directions.

 Precision is key, no matter what the circumstances of operation.
-The oximeter needs to be accurate, reliable and have excellent battery life so that you can be sure the oximeter will power up when we need it.
+The oximeter needs to be accurate, reliable and has an excellent battery life so that you can be sure the oximeter will power up when we need it.

 This is where the majority of users have been especially satisfied by the SM-110.
 It provides SpO2 readings and pulse measurements and the LED display is large yet battery efficient.